7 Ways to Use What You Already Have to Get Your Yard Summer-Ready

 Create a Rustic Rolling Stump Table

 Tree stumps make ideal outdoor side tables: They're inexpensive, durable and can double as extra seating.
 To make the hefty chunks of wood easier to move around your outdoor room, attach casters to the bottom of each stump, like Emily Henderson did here.
-Get more of Emily's tips to create a rustic, bohemian outdoor room.

 Create a Painted Canvas Area Rug